Have you ever wondered when the best time of year to visit Norway is? Well, the answer is; anytime is the best time to go to Norway.

 With an extraordinarily rugged landscape, Norway is one of the most mountainous countries in Europe.
 Deep fjords of unimaginable beauty, rocky coastal islands, crystal waterfalls and lakes, glaciers and of course the magic and beauty of the Arctic.
 It is no wonder the outdoors is Norway’s biggest attraction.

 However, Norway also boasts some of the most beautiful and exciting cities in the world and some of the prettiest villages in Europe.
-Norway has something to offer any time of year.
+As there is no particular best time to visit Europe, Norway also has something to offer any time of year.
 To help you plan your Norway travel itinerary, we have put together some of the best things to see and do throughout the year.

 Cruise the Fjords